nielrenned/refunct-tas-archipelago/README.md

 - After closing the menu (escape), you should now see "Archipelago" and the request to start a new game.
 Open the Refunct menu (escape) and press New Game.
 Your game will start and you're good to go!

 ## Other stuff
+- Want to switch to a different gamemode (minigame or main game), press `m`, go to Archipelago and press "Change Gamemode".
+You'll have to New Game to start it.
+- Softlocked?
+Press New Game, your progress is saved.
-- Buttons and platforms underneath buttons are not checks.
+- Buttons and platforms underneath buttons are not checks in the main game.
 (Red) buttons don't do anything.
 - Universal Tracker can help you to figure out which platforms are accessible.
 The mini-map should help!
 - You should be able to quit a game and continue it later, just follow the steps again.
-Make sure to "New game" before logging into AP.
-- The final cluster in the game won't appear and will stay underwater for now (the final button is weird).
+- The final cluster in the game won't appear and will stay underwater in the main game (the final button is weird).

 # Below text is the text of the original read me for the Refunct TaS Tool